savetz/InternetArchive-scripts/README.md

 # InternetArchive-scripts
 Various little scripts for using Internet Archive

-Most of these scripts require the [ia command line tool](https://archive.org/developers/quick-start-cli.html).
+These scripts require the [ia command line tool](https://archive.org/developers/quick-start-cli.html).
 Some require [jq](https://jqlang.github.io/jq/).
 Some also require [GNU Parallel](https://opensource.com/article/18/5/gnu-parallel).

 clone.sh — when you want to use the web-based uploader to upload a new item to Internet Archive with metadata that is very similar to an existing item, do _clone.sh identifiername_ and it will output a link that will prefill the metadata for your newly uploaded item.